datacommonsorg/docsite/custom_dc/manage_repo.md

 ### Sync a local workspace to the stable release

-If you are using a version control system other than Github, you can download the stable version of the code from https://github.com/datacommonsorg/website/releases/tag/customdc_stable.
+If you are using a version control system other than Github, you can download a .ZIP or .TAR file from [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).

 In Github, use the following procedure.

 1. From the `website` directory you previously created and cloned, create a new branch :

    <pre>
-   git checkout -b <code>BRANCH_NAME</code> customdc_stable
+   git checkout -b <var>BRANCH_NAME</var> customdc_stable
    </pre>

 1. To verify that your local repo is at the same version of the vode, run the following command: